 Why Should You Visit the National Museums?

 From the National Museum of Scotland to the Scottish National Gallery, the Scottish National Gallery of Modern Art One and Two, and the Scottish National Portrait Gallery, you don’t find a single collection of artefacts.
 There is a wide variety of paintings, sculptures, and remnants from different eras.
-First, at the museum’s entrance, ensure that you get the map guide in your native language to guarantee that you discover as many treasures as you can inside the museum, including all its floors.
+First, at the museum’s entrance, ensure you get the map guide in your native language to guarantee that you discover as many treasures as possible inside the museum, including all its floors.

 Things to Do:

-• Check out the science floor of the National Museum of Scotland, where you can meet the most famous sheep in the world, known as Dolly, the first cloned animal.
+- Check out the science floor of the National Museum of Scotland, where you can meet the most famous sheep in the world, known as Dolly, the first cloned animal.

-• Join free guided tours of the museum to enjoy experiences you shouldn’t miss at any cost that will add charm to your journey.
+- Join free guided tours of the museum to enjoy experiences you shouldn’t miss at any cost that will add charm to your journey.

 Things not to Do: